 Cloud-Based vs. Locally-Hosted EHR Systems

 A cloud-based EHR provides scalable, on-demand access to IT services via a designated cloud provider.
-With this system, you can reduce your on-site hardware/software costs, lower your maintenance expenses, and provide higher levels of service than your in-house IT team can manage alone.
-However, cloud-based enterprise software systems can present issues with data security, access, and control.
+With this system, you can reduce your on-site hardware/software costs and lower your maintenance expenses.
+The downside is that cloud-based enterprise software systems can present issues with data security, access, and control.

 2. Pre-Implementation Phase